leonardslog/10x_multiome_analysis/README.md

 ```
 ## Gene activity

 Gene expression can be estimated from the accessible chromatin regions with `GeneActivity()`.
-However, the resulting matrix should not necessarily correspond to measured RNA expression due to the complexities of enhancer proximity and transcription factor profiles which should vary by cell type and age.
+However, the resulting matrix will not necessarily correspond to measured RNA expression due to the complexities of enhancer proximity and transcription factor profiles.
 ```
 # compute gene activities
 gene.activities <- GeneActivity(data)